QuantumSpinozist/quantumspinozist.github.io/README.md

 ### Paper Report 6: An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale
 <img src="docs/assets/images/paper_6.png" width="500"/>

+This is another classic paper, which marks the real beginning of Vision Transformers (ViT).
+While Transformers are not as uncontested in Computer Vision as they are in NLP (especially for applications with low inference time requirements like autonomous driving), they definetely outperform CNNs in many domains.
+This paper lays out the basic blueprint procedure for how to teach transformers to see.
 [read more](paper_report_6.md)

 ### Paper Report 5: DeepPose: Human Pose Estimation via Deep Neural Networks